-Submit your proposal to the English Graduate Office.
-The application deadline is April 1.
+Submit your proposal to the English Graduate Office by April 7, 2015.
 If you have questions about your application, see the Director of Graduate Studies in English for clarification.

 Mahoney Fellows will receive a letter from the Director of Graduate Studies in English stating the amount of the fellowship and the process of travel reimbursement.
 Fellows are required to write a two page report describing their research experiences, accomplishments, and expenses.
 This report must be submitted to the Director of Graduate Studies in English within two weeks after the reimbursement of travel receipts.

 Past Mahoney Fellowships

 - Spring 2014: Zoey Schmalz for research at the Titanic Museum in Springfield, MO.

 - Spring 2013: Nicole Hagstrom-Schmidt for travel to and participation in Texas A&M Book History Workshop.

 - Spring 2009: Andrew Hoogheem, Travis Moran, and Tracey Winbigler.